Open-concept bathrooms blur the line between utility and serenity; you have a seamless space where function and flow are one and the same.

 1. Light and Stone

 This open-concept bathroom uses XXL stone-look tile to maximum effect.
-Pale greige hues and superbly subtle variegation gently reflect light so the space is positively radiant.
-Strategic glass fixtures top off the look, from the frosted shower window to the slim shower divider.
+The matte greige panels’ understated variegation reflects light with restraint, lending the space an effortless radiance.
+Strategic glass fixtures top off the look, from the frosted window to the slim shower divider.

 Note.
-The glass half-door is a staple in open-concept bathrooms and showers.
-It keeps water splashes contained but doesn’t intrude on the open visual.
+The glass half-door is a staple in open-concept showers.
+It keeps water splashes contained but doesn’t impede the open visual.

 2. Get in the Zone

-Tile creates perfect zones in an open bathroom.
-A sage-green tile grid lines the floor and walls, drenching the space, while vertical marble-look tile panels delineate the shower.
-The creamy tile color blocks the wet zones, moving from shower to backsplash.
+Tile creates perfect zones in this open bathroom.
+With a sage-green tile grid drenching half the space, marble-look porcelain panels delineate the functional areas color-blocking the wet zones.

 [Related: 37 Shower Niche Lighting and Bathroom Lighting Ideas]